Parameter Estimation Methods

 • sample_prior::Bool = true: Whether to sample random parameter values from the prior distribution if a parameter has a prior.

-• allow_inf::Bool = true: Whether to return parameter vectors for which the likelihood cannot be computed (typically happens because the ODEProblem cannot be solved).
+• allow_inf::Bool = false: Whether to return parameter vectors for which the likelihood cannot be computed (typically happens because the ODEProblem cannot be solved).
 Often it only makes sense to use starting points with a computable likelihood for parameter estimation, hence it typically does not make sense to change this option.

 source